magomimmo/modern-cljs/doc/tutorial-19.md

 This tutorial is composed of two parts:

 * *Livin' on the edge*.
-In this part we're going to update the depenendencies of a set of libs which the `modern-cljs` depends on;
+In this part we're going to update the dependencies of a set of libs which the `modern-cljs` depends on;
 * *A Survival guide*.
 In this part we're going to see what to do when the responsiveness of the owner of a lib for which we have submitted a pull request is not compatible with our project schedule or when